-The Global Campus Palestine was conceived to provide Palestinians with the opportunity to study regenerative ecological practices, as a first step towards establishing decentralized, autonomous models of how human beings can live sustainably.
+Global Campus Palestine (GCP) provides Palestinians with the opportunity to study regenerative ecological practices, as a first step towards establishing decentralized, autonomous models of how human beings can live sustainably.

-The political situation in Palestine; with its walls, check points and barriers; does not allow easy connection among people, who are already busy with their economic survival.
-We see it as a great responsibility, to use our freedom and ability to connect people, to support the emergence of a strong regional network.
+The political situation in Palestine doesn’t allow easy connection among people who strive for survival.
+We see it as a great responsibility to use our freedom and ability to connect people, to support the emergence of a strong regional network.